Prithwis-2023/DSNSim/README.md

 - Signal Strength: Use the RadioHead library features (if available) or simply add noise modeling to simulate the signal strength and distance challenges inherent in DSN communication.

 - Error Correction: Implement a simple checksum or cyclic redundancy check (CRC) to simulate how DSN data ensures integrity over long, noisy links.

+## 📜 Credits
+The project was developed by 최형찬 and Prithwis Das.